11 Scary Things Sugar Does to Your Body

 Sugar makes you gain weight

 Your body needs some sugar for energy, but the rest is stored as fat.
 Not shockingly, sugar’s relationship to weight gain affects your health.
 “In a number of studies, added sugars have been associated with weight gain and obesity, which in turn leads to increased risk of type 2 diabetes,” says Dr. Saltzman.
 Why this happens is complicated, but may have to do with low-grade inflammation caused by obesity as well as insulin resistance, he says.
-In addition, “consumption of [added sugar] has also been linked to increased waist circumference [a.k.a. belly fat], an independent risk factor for heart disease,” says Dr. Malik.
+In addition, he points out, eating loads of added sugar has also been linked to increased waist circumference—belly fat.
+“That’s an independent risk factor for heart disease,” says Dr. Malik.